mdrahmed/cheatsheets/CPS-Tracker/README.md

 For the motivation, as we discussed if we log only the function calls and the global variables then we can't see the attack.
 But I think still it's possible to identify the attack because in our model we are generating the table and the events with the function calls and from global variables.
 I am not sure how to make a good motivation in the paper.

-**The attacks and solution:**
+#### The attacks and solution

-The dynamic method(attack) invocation can solved by the testbed model as well.
+1. The dynamic method(attack) invocation can solved by the testbed model as well.
 As they say, Unlock door: The attack function in
 LockItWhenILeave , on the other hand, was triggered by a timer that was set while handling a mode change event that